cloudfoundry/docs-bosh/content/runtime-config.md

 will chose applicability if the specified rule is in the `include` directive AND the rule is NOT in the `exclude` directive.

-The rules inside a directive are based on the OR operator; as long as the VM meets the criteria of one of the rules, it will be considered `included` or `excluded`.
-All arrays within inclusion/exclusion rules also use the OR operator.
+The rules inside a directive are also based on the AND operator; if the VM meets the criteria of all of the rules, it will be considered `included` or `excluded`.
+All items within the arrays in an inclusion/exclusion rule use the OR operator.

 For example, given the following config: